Harmony and Duality: An introduction to Music Theory

-In a sense, the content of the current work is devoted to studying the properties of these seven harmonies.
-Namely, we devote majority of the text to studying chord formation (voicings) as well as melodic/improvisational aspects within these harmonies.
-Furthermore, we will explain how these harmonies are implicitly used in music composition. \\\\ \textbf{Harmony and Notation:} Note that there is no standard notation for non-major harmony.
-For some scales, such as the melodic minor, we can introduce such notation by combining sharps and flats on the music staff.
-See figure~\ref{fig:notation}.
-For others, like whole tone harmony, incorporating them into standard notation is not straightforward.
-Jazz lead sheets address this issue by focusing on complex chord notation, which implicitly indicates an underlying harmony for each measure.
+Much of this work is devoted to studying these seven harmonies: their chord formations (voicings), melodic and improvisational possibilities, and their implicit role in composition.

+\textbf{Harmony and Notation:} There is no standard notation for non-major harmony.
+Some scales (e.g., melodic minor) can be notated by combining sharps and flats on the staff (see Figure~\ref{fig:notation}); others, like whole tone, do not fit easily.
+Jazz lead sheets address this by using complex chord symbols that implicitly indicate the underlying harmony.

-The brief description of the harmony above is just a peek at the full structure we wish to explore.
-To that end, we conclude this section by mentioning an invariant that can be used to differentiate these harmonies.
-Specifically, the number of consecutive notes a harmony shares with a whole tone scale can be used as an easy way to differentiate among the possible scales, without needing to memorize all the different representations of these harmonies.
-Table~\ref{tbl:relwt} displays the overlap for all the harmonies.
-We see that \textbf{MEL} has the most in common with \fancy{WTONE}, while \fancy{AUG} has the least in common.
-The only wrinkle is that both of the harmonic scales have three notes in common with \fancy{WTONE}.
-From a more pragmatic perspective, we are beginning to address the question of ``how can we hear/see the underlying harmony?".
-Well, if you see/hear a fragment of music with say four sequential whole tones the only possible harmonies this could belong to are \fancy{WTONE} and \fancy{MEL}.
-This is perhaps the simplest example of how our ears/eyes learn to recognize the harmonic structure in a musical piece.
+We conclude this section with a simple invariant for distinguishing harmonies: the maximal number of consecutive notes a harmony shares with a whole tone scale.
+Table~\ref{tbl:relwt} displays this overlap. \textbf{MEL} has the most in common with \fancy{WTONE}, while \fancy{AUG} has the least; the two harmonic scales both share three notes.
+From a practical standpoint, this begins to address the question ``how can we identify the underlying harmony?''
+For instance, a passage containing four sequential whole tones can only belong to \fancy{WTONE} or \fancy{MEL}---the simplest example of recognizing harmonic structure by ear.